general-programming/blogposts/patreon-and-discord.md

 noting that it happens *upon each payment cycle*, and there's no way to avoid it - you will be force-joined to every server available to you.

-So, spurred by the promise of innovation, I propose...
+This seems a little bizzare to me - surely you should be able to choose which servers to join.
+So, in the interest of sharing ideas freely, or something, I propose...

 ## The Simple Fix: Literally just add a button